 Then the changes began.
 These have been subtle, however.
 We only have to look at the appearance of the European wildcat today and compare it with a random bred, brown/grey tabby domestic cat to notice a very great similarity in appearance.
 You could actually mistake one for the other.
 It is the “wild look” that cat breeders treasure that marks the difference.
 This is one objective in Bengal cat breeders.

-I refer to Linda P. Cases’s assessment of changes in her book The Cat: Its Behavior, Nutrition and Health
+I refer to Linda P. Cases’s assessment of changes in her book pages 6 and 9-10, for which I thank her.

 Domestic cat to Wildcat comparison – similarity evident